bright/new-www/_posts/2018-01-17-shouldko-for-better-assertion-messages.md

 ---

 Most of us write tests these days.
 Whether they are unit, integration, end-to-end or performance tests once written we often do not go back to them until they fail.
-It thus vital to have a clear assertion message when the test fails.
+It is thus vital to have a clear assertion message when a test fails.

 ![search](/images/shouldko-1/search.jpg)